quick2063706271/DonateNow/README.md

 #### User Login and Create a Session (POST)
 Request URL: http://localhost:6001/login
 <br/>This is used for verifying a user's credentials (emails and password) when logging into the website.
 This also add the user ID into the session for the user to remain logged in.
-This route is expected to be sent a json file of email and password:
+<br/>This route is expected to be sent a json file of email and password:
 ```
 {
     "email": "user@user.com",